 The consignment must be delivered only to the delivery address detailed on the CHED and must arrive there within 15 days of release.

-On arrival at destination, the person in charge of the delivery address must report the safe arrival of the consignment to APHA or the relevant authority in Wales, Scotland or Northern Ireland.
+On arrival at destination, the person in charge of the delivery address must report the safe arrival of the consignment to APHA or the relevant authority in Scotland or Wales.

 Contact details are: